Frame-Induced Group Polarization in Small Discussion Networks: Abstract

 \section{Abstract}

-We present a novel explanation for the group polarization effect whereby discussion induces shifts toward the extreme.
-In our theory, rhetorically-induced asymmetry preferentially facilitates majority formation among extreme group members thereby skewing consensus outcomes further in the extreme direction.
-Additionally, heuristic issue substitution can shift the effective reference point for discussion from the policy reference, yielding differential polarization by policy side.
-Two mathematical models implementing the theory are introduced: a simple rhetorically-proximate majority model and the accept-shift-constrict model of opinion dynamics on networks which allows for the emergence of enduring majority positions.
-These models produce shifts toward the extreme without the typical modeling assumption of greater resistance to persuasion among extremists.
+We present a novel explanation for the group polarization effect whereby discussion among like-minded individuals induces shifts toward the extreme.
+Our theory distinguishes between a quantitative policy under debate and the discussion's rhetorical frame, such as the likelihood of an outcome.
+If policy and frame position are mathematically related so that frame position increases more slowly as the policy becomes more extreme, majority formation at the extreme is favored, thereby shifting consensus formation toward the extreme.
+Additionally, use of a heuristic frame can shift the frame reference point away from the policy reference, yielding differential polarization on opposing policy sides.
+We present a mathematical model that predicts consensus policy given group member initial preferences and network structure.
 Our online group discussion experiment manipulated policy side, disagreement level, and network structure.
-The results, which challenge existing polarization theories, are in qualitative and quantitative accord with our theory and models.
+The results, which challenge existing polarization theory, are in qualitative and quantitative accord with our theory and model.

+{ This is the accepted version of the manuscript.
+The published version is: \\ Gabbay, Michael, Zane Kelly, Justin Reedy, and John Gastil.
+2018. ``Frame-Induced Group Polarization in Small Discussion Networks.'' \emph{Social Psychology Quarterly} 81 (3):248--271. \url{https://doi.org/10.1177/0190272518778784}}

-Experiments on small groups deciding upon options of varying risk levels have shown that discussion can shift group members toward more risky preferences.
-This risky shift effect was the first demonstration of the broader phenomenon of group polarization in which discussion among members who share the same initial inclinations on an issue induces more extreme decisions or opinions.
-Hundreds of experiments have shown, for example, that groups also exhibit systematic shifts in the direction of more caution, greater hostility toward an out-group, more lenient punishments, and more extreme political attitudes \citep{MyersLamm1976,Isenberg1986,Brown1986}.
-Metrically, group polarization occurs if, when all group members have positions that lie on one side of the issue's neutral reference point, the post-discussion mean position shifts even further away from the reference point compared with the pre-discussion mean.
+Experiments on small groups deciding on acceptable risk levels have shown that discussion can shift group members toward more risky choices.
+This ``risky shift'' effect was the first demonstration of the broader phenomenon of group polarization in which discussion among members who share the same initial inclinations induces more extreme decisions or opinions.
+This constitutes ``polarization'' in the sense of shifting further toward one pole rather than divergence toward opposite poles.
+Hundreds of experiments have shown, for example, that groups also exhibit systematic shifts in the direction of more caution, greater hostility toward an out-group, more lenient punishments, and more extreme political attitudes \citep{MyersLamm1976,Myers1982,Isenberg1986,Brown1986}.
+The basic precondition for the group polarization effect is that all group members have initial positions on the same side of the neutral reference point of the issue discussed.
+Group polarization is then said to occur if discussion causes the mean position of the group to shift further away from the reference point as compared with the pre-discussion mean.